Atomic Heart 2

-Atomic Heart 2 (stylized as ATOMIC HEART II) is an upcoming action-adventure role-playing video game developed by Mundfish.
+Atomic Heart 2 (stylized as Atomic Heart II) is an upcoming action-adventure role-playing video game developed and published by Mundfish.
 It is the sequel to Atomic Heart and was announced during the Summer Game Fest in June 2025.

 Gameplay

 Atomic Heart 2 continues the alternate-history setting of its predecessor, where a retrofuturistic Soviet-era aesthetic blends with dystopian sci-fi themes.
 The sequel expands the scope of the game's world, featuring events on a global scale, compared to the more isolated environments of Atomic Heart.

 Atomic Heart 2 is a first-person shooter with role-playing mechanics.
 It will include deeper role-playing systems, such as skill upgrades and special abilities, alongside a wider variety of weapon customizations and combat strategies.
 The combat includes both ranged firearms and melee elements, with new robotic enemies and environmental hazards.

 Story

 The sequel picks up after the events of the first game, with the player navigating a world on the brink of societal collapse.
 Players are tasked with confronting new threats across various locations and dealing with the consequences of earlier developments in the game's universe.

 According to Mundfish, the narrative will explore more diverse geopolitical regions and involve more morally complex themes, including the ethics of artificial intelligence and control.